-Maitland DCP 2011 controls Control Consideration Comply A.4 Notification The application was initially placed on public exhibition for a period of 14 days from 20 June 2023 to 04 July 2023 in accordance with the EP&A Act, EP&A Regs and M DCP 2011.
-Y Following clarification of the estimated cost of works, and subsequent determining body, the application was placed on public exhibition for a period of 28 days from 05 July 2023 to 02 August 2023 in accordance with the EP&A Act, EP&A Regs and M DCP 2011.
+Maitland DCP 2011 controls Control Consideration Comply A.4 Notification The application was initially placed on public exhibition for a period of 14 days from 20 June 2023 to 04 July 2023 in accordance with the EP&A Act, EP&A Regs and MDCP 2011.
+Y Following clarification of the estimated cost of works, and subsequent determining body, the application was placed on public exhibition for a period of 28 days from 05 July 2023 to 02 August 2023 in accordance with the EP&A Act, EP&A Regs and MDCP 2011.
 During this time no submissions were received.
-B.2 Domestic Stormwater A stormwater strategy, flood impact assessment (localised catchment flooding) and civil engineering details inclusive of a stormwater management plan was submitted and amended throughout the assessment. Ν Initial assessment resulted in a request for further information, raising concerns with the suspended driveway design and subsequent impact upon the stormwater drainage easement and subsequent localised catchment floodway.
-The flood impact assessment and civil design has not adequately addressed the level of impact.
-The development as proposed includes columns and long retaining walls which are proposed within the floodway, and the extent of information provided does not include flood modelling to demonstrate a negligible impact upon stormwater and flooding characteristics.
-From the information provided, the extent of impact is unclear.
-Additionally, the proposal lacks details of permissible site discharge for all storm (10%, 5%, 2% and 1% AEP) events, and does not include rainwater harvesting within the design.
-B.6 Waste Not - Site Waste Minimisation A Waste Management Plan and Demolition Plan was submitted with and amended throughout the assessment, outlining waste types, quantities, and disposal methods, with specific conditions of consent addressing waste management during demolition and construction.
+B.2 Domestic Stormwater A stormwater strategy, flood impact assessment (localised catchment flooding) and civil engineering details inclusive of a stormwater management plan was submitted and amended throughout the assessment.
+Y Initial assessment resulted in various requests for further information, raising concerns with the suspended driveway design and subsequent impact upon the stormwater drainage easement and subsequent localised catchment floodway.
+The revised flood impact assessment and 2D modelling confirms that the minor structures (including columns, long retaining wall and fence line) of which are situated within and along the outskirts of the floodway, will not drastically impact upon the catchment flooding within the immediate locality.
+The revised SWD Strategy and civil plans demonstrates that the development can adequately cater for the 10%, 5%, 2% and 1% storm event, with onsite detention provided by way of 5000L underground OSD tank, situated between the rear of the 'core' building and the front of the 'studio' units.
+Overflow from the OSD is discharged via pit and pipe network to a SPEL system at the front of the 'core' building, connecting into the public system via the 3m wide drainage easement.
+The provisions of this chapter are considered to be met, subject to conditions of consent, including reference to the approved civil and structural plans, WSUD Strategy and Flood Impact Assessment.
+B.6 Waste Not - Site Waste Minimisation & Management A Waste Management Plan and Demolition Plan was submitted with and amended throughout the assessment, outlining waste types, quantities, and disposal methods, with specific conditions of consent addressing waste management during demolition and construction.
+An Operational Waste Management Plan, prepared by Housing Plus (applicant), was also provided, detailing waste Y management for the group home, including additional hardstand area within the proposed driveway cross over to be utilised as a collection point.
+Council's Waste Officer has reviewed as acceptable subject to appropriate conditions ensuring compliance with relevant guidelines, and provisions for waste storage and vehicle access on-site.
+C.1 Accessible Living An Access Report has been provided to support the proposal demonstrating compliance with disability access legislation and Council's requirements to ensure equal access opportunities for residents and staff.
+Detailed design adjustments have been identified and made throughout request for further information, and provision of revised plans.
+Y The revised floor plan for the first level units do not impede upon the development's capacity to comply with accessibility provisions.
+C.8 Residential With the exception of landscaping, carparking and driveway design, that of which is proposed to respond to site specific constraints (easement and overland flow path / floodway), the development largely complies with the provision of this chapter.
 Y